backuot/horsepath/README.md

    This problem can be seen as shortest path in unweighted graph.
 For solution this problem uses Breadth-first search (BFS) algorithm.
 We try all 8 possible positions of a Knight, and if reachable position is not already visited and is inside the board, we push this position into queue with distance 1 more than its parent position.
-We are implements BFS for searching through nodes, where each node contains its coordinate and distance from starting node.
+We implements BFS for searching through nodes, where each node contains its coordinate and distance from starting node.
    In worst case, algorithm visits all nodes of board, making worst-case time complexity as O(N^2).